What Is Quorum Scheduling? The Concept That Fixes D&D Group Chaos

 Quorum Scheduling in Practice

-Here is how it works in Tabletop Time, step by step:
+Here's how it works in Tabletop Time, step by step:

 - Create an event — give it a name, add candidate dates (e.g., the next four Saturdays in June).